 Open as a first degree to persons who have achieved an OP of at least 14 or its local or overseas equivalent.
 Consideration will be given to other factors such as practical experience, maturity and motivation, and the likelihood of satisfactory completion of the academic requirements of the course.
 Provisional mature age entry is available for candidates over the age of 21.

 The BMin is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
+As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for Overseas Students (ACT CRICOS provider number is 02650E).
 Current fee levels for units in the BMin can be found here.

 The BMin is ideally taken as a three-year full-time course.
 This is the minimum time of candidature without advanced standing.
 The maximum time for candidature is nine years.
 You may study full-time or part-time, however part-time students may miss out on some of the benefits of studying in community and QTC’s integrated approach to its subject offerings.

 Students enrolled in the BMin and interested in Youth and Children’s Ministry follow one of our pathways for ministry, the details of which can be found here.

 Each unit is usually worth 4 credit points, except the biblical language subjects which are worth 8 credit points because they are year long subjects and the two 2cp units studied in first year.

 At QTC, all students must complete 96 credit points (24 subjects) including: